MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-excel-featured-tables.md

 ## Security

 You see only featured tables from datasets you have permission to in Power BI.
 When refreshing data, you must have permission to access the dataset in Power BI to retrieve the rows.
-This requires the Build or Write permission on the dataset.
+You need Build or Write permission on the dataset.
 Excel caches the data returned for the entire row.
 Anyone you share the Excel file with can see the data for all the fields in all the linked cells.

 If a Power BI dataset has row-level security or a Microsoft Information Protection sensitivity label applied to it, featured tables from that dataset aren't included in the Excel Data Types Gallery.
 This is a limitation of the initial preview.